hyprwm/hyprland-wiki/pages/Configuring/Window-Rules.md

 {{< hint type=tip >}}

-To get informations about windows' class, title, if it uses XWayland or its size, you can use `hyprctl client`.
+To get more information about a window's class, title, XWayland status or its size; you can use `hyprctl clients`.

 {{< /hint >}}